Backlinks are the nitrous of every successful SEO campaign.

 You need to make sure that your site is ready for backlinks.

-Here are the basics you need to cover before you jump into link acquisition:
+So, here’s what you need to cover before jumping into link building:

-Here are the technical issues you need to look for:
+Here are some technical/UX issues you need to look for:

 - Site loading speed (use Google’s PageSpeed Insights)